-These wary birds may be seen in flocks numbering thousands or, alternatively, foraging alone.
-Sociable birds, Ibis often feed and nest side-by-side with other species in the family, except during courtship when they prefer privacy.
+These birds may be seen in large flocks or, alternatively, foraging alone.
+Sociable birds, Ibis often feed and nest side-by-side with other species in the family.
 Some appear to be very dirty and shabby, while others seem more clean and immaculate.
 Each of these descriptions are places to explore in your attitudes and ideas if it ‘stands out’ and resonates – how do you see this aspect of Ibis reflected in you, your life or environment?

 If you see a flock of Ibis flying in v-formation, be aware of your own personal direction and ability to lead or direct.
 Like the point in the v, you can move forward, knowing the support of others is behind you.
 A symbol of victory and leadership, keep up a winner’s attitude!

-Click here for a hilarious take on ibis by Bondi Hipsters.
+Here’s an hilarious take on ibis by Bondi Hipsters.
 (Language warning!)